 This seasonal stratification is vital in determining the growth of phytoplankton, and therefore the food supply to the marine food web.
 In addition, the stratification also heavily influences the amount of particles suspended in the water (suspended sediments), as well as the formation of low-oxygen "dead zones".
-However, predicting the development and evolution of the stratification is not an easy task.
-It is critically dependent on understanding the amount of turbulence that is present in the North Sea.
+However, predicting the development and evolution of the stratification is critically dependent on understanding the amount of turbulence that is present in the North Sea.
 This turbulence is responsible for mixing away the stratification, and can be generated through a number of different processes.

-The goal is to understand the processes that are dominant in setting the overall stratification in the North Sea, and to use this knowledge to model and predict possible changes.
+The goal is to understand these processes and to use this knowledge to model and predict possible changes.
 These changes could occur from, for example, the installation of offshore wind farms, or increasing temperatures due to climate change.

-A so-called underwater glider is ready for a new measurement campaign. -Image: HZG-
+An ocean glider is deployed for a measurement campaign. -Image: Raimo Kopetzky/HZG-

 The research group Small-scale Physics and Turbulence is currently using ocean gliders to measure turbulent processes in the North Sea and other regions.

 Ocean gliders are underwater vehicles that can be operated remotely via satellite connection to collect long-term and long-range measurements.
 They can be deployed for periods of many weeks at a time since they are designed to operate with a very low power consumption.

 The ocean gliders sample the sea vertically by using a pump to adjust their buoyancy, and wings to propel them forward while diving and climbing, thus moving in a saw-tooth pattern through the ocean.
 They provide an ideal platform for turbulence measurements.

 Ocean gliders have traditionally been used in deeper waters.
 Our research group, however, successfully operates them in the shallow and energetic North Sea coastal region though the heavy traffic provides significant operational challenges.